Note: Discontinued. See reviews of the latest models.

-The 5-inch LCD display offers generally good readibility but suffers from the same limitations as the LCD screens on other mobile electronics: it's difficult to read with polarized sunglasses and it can wash out in sunlight.
-At night it directs a significant amount of light in the driver's direction and while the intensity is 10-step adjustable, even the lowest setting may strike some as intrusive on long trips.
+The LCD display offers generally good readibility but suffers from the same limitations as the LCD screens on other mobile electronics: it's difficult to read with polarized sunglasses and it can wash out in sunlight.
+At night it directs a significant amount of light in the driver's direction and while the intensity is 10-step adjustable, even the dimmest setting can be annoying on long trips.